 More rarely, some people may not experience a great deal of improvement in vision and be left with reduced vision even after the inflammation has settled.

-If you have had optic neuritis once, there is some risk that it may occur again in either eye.
-The ONTT found that 28 per cent of people who had optic neuritis, had another episode within five years, and this went up to 35 percent of people within 10 years.
+If you’ve had optic neuritis once, there is some risk that it may occur again in either eye.
+For demyelinating optic neuritis, the ONTT found that 28 per cent of people had another episode within five years, and this went up to 35 percent of people within 10 years.
 However, this does mean that 65 per cent of people (more than half) had not experienced any further episodes of optic neuritis within 10 years.

-Most people with optic neuritis make a good recovery of their vision and may not have any long term problems with their sight.
-A few people may be left with some long term changes to their sight, but much can be done to help you make the most of your remaining vision and adapt to any changes.
+Most people with optic neuritis make a good recovery of their vision and do not have any long-term problems with their sight.
+A few people may be left with some permanent changes to their sight, but much can be done to help you make the most of your remaining vision and adapt to any changes.

 If both your eyes have been affected, or if the affected eye was your good eye and you have a sight problem in your other eye, then you may need to make changes or use aids to make the most of your remaining sight.
 This may mean making things bigger, using brighter lighting, or using colour and contrast to make things easier to see.
 You should ask your ophthalmologist, optometrist or GP about low vision aids and getting a low vision assessment.
 During this assessment with an optometrist, you’ll be able to discuss the use of magnifiers and aids to help you to see things more clearly.